 Turtle Guardians are future leaders.
 They help to monitor and conserve turtles and turtle habitats.
 They help to report turtle sightings which help biologists understand population dynamics, threats, and needs.
 They help to increase survival of turtles and turtle eggs through stewardship actions.
 They help conduct turtle tunnel assessments, road surveys, monitor wetlands, and more!
 Turtle Guardians have access to training, workshops, presentations, online resources- and also custom curriculum delivered through Ontario schools.

-The Turtle Guardian Program delivery area for workshops, training, volunteerism and other is focused in The Land Between- a region harboring the highest density and over 1/3 of Ontario's turtle population.
+The Turtle Guardian Program delivery area for workshops, training, and research is focused in The Land Between- a region harboring the highest density and over 1/3 of Ontario's turtle population.

 A Group Effort

 Few conservation groups in Ontario are focused on helping to conserve and monitor turtles.
 Those with this ambition and mandate have joined together to create the Turtle Guardian program.
 By joining efforts, we can better support turtle conservation and research in Ontario; and Turtle Guardians benefit from all of our resources.
 The Land Between charity is the backbone of this effort providing the framework and delivery of the program, but without our key partners, nothing would be achieved.
 Also, Turtle Guardians has received invaluable funding support from the Ontario Trillium Foundation to grow this program across the province!